 It’s important to note that these attitudes aren’t fixed: they’ve changed over time (and will likely change in the future).
 The recent controversy over emotional support animals on flights is a good example of a companion animal issue that has generated a lot of strong opinions in the recent short term, but may have much less relevance in the future.

 Many people live with companion animals that they’ve rescued or adopted, but one of the most ethically fraught aspects of our relationship is in the realm of breeding.
 Before they find loving forever homes, some companions begin their lives at breeding operations, which can range from smaller operations to larger scale “puppy mills.”
-In 2014, Faunalytics published a History Of Puppy Mills, which will help you understand the factors that led to a post-WWII boom in dog breeding, the effects of which persist to this day.
+In 2014, Faunalytics published a History Of Puppy Mills, which will help you understand the factors that led to a post-WWII boom in dog breeding, whose effects persist to this day.

-Virtually everywhere in the world, we have a “surplus” of companion animals who have no homes.
+The flipside of breeding is that, virtually everywhere in the world, we have a “surplus” of companion animals who have no homes.
 By some estimates, about 80% of dogs and cats that are euthanized in shelters are healthy and otherwise adoptable.
 Many shelters struggle to keep up with the number of animals that need space, and the animals themselves can linger for a long time in shelters depending on the circumstances.
 Meanwhile, animal advocates try to encourage the public to help alleviate the situation with slogans like “Adopt, Don’t Shop.”
 Below, we dig into up-to-date sheltering statistics and outline the scope of the problem.

 In some parts of the U.S., people are not allowed to live with or adopt just any kind of dog they want.
 Breed-Specific Legislation (or BSL) are laws that outlaw the breeding or adoption of dogs that are deemed dangerous or high-risk.
 Of course, that usually means pit-bull type dogs.
-Here at Faunalytics, we’ve published numerous studies that show the fallacy of not only BSL, but dig even deeper and show just how difficult it is to properly identify a dog’s breed.
+Here are Faunalytics, we’ve published numerous studies that show the fallacy of not only BSL, but dig even deeper and show just how difficult it is to properly identify a dog’s breed.

 Below, we outline the BSL landscape in the U.S. showing you state-by-state where BSL laws exist and how they work.
 The map is fully interactive, and you can zoom in and out to explore different regions.